solana-beach/api/README.md

 Please provide a short explanation on how you intend to use the API.

-We typically respond within 48 hours with a key.
+We will respond with a key within 48 hours.

 To dive into the API visit the [documentation](https://app.swaggerhub.com/apis-docs/V2261/solanabeach-backend_api/0.0.1).
 Important notice: Some endpoints are currently broken.
 We are working on repairing them.
 Please have some patience.
 We will soon update the documentation accordingly.